ruslanmv/Hyper-Resolution-Text-Images/README.md

 - **BYOL for Image Super-Resolution**: A self-supervised learning approach that bootstraps learning without requiring labeled data, effective for low-data scenarios.

+ If your dataset is limited in size, self-supervised learning approaches could help pre-train your models to better extract features from images.

 👉 [Read more about Self-Supervised Learning for Super-Resolution](./blog/Self-Supervised-Learning-for-Super-Resolution.md)

 ### 7. Zero-Shot Super-Resolution (ZSSR)